nivit/fidoreadjs/examples/README.md

 If you want to build the examples from scratch you need the following programs:

-  * make -- installed by default on the major operating systems
+  * make -- installed by default on major operating systems
   * nodejs: http://node.js -- required by npm
   * npm: http://www.npmjs.org -- required by jison
   * jison http://jison.org -- required to build the parser